 How do I choose the right shade for my welding process?

 Match the shade to your amperage and process.
 For TIG under 100 amps, use shade 9-11.
-For MIG on thin material, shade 10-11 works.
+For MIG on thin material, shade 10-11 works well.
 Heavy stick welding over 200 amps needs shade 12-13.
-Start at the recommended minimum and adjust up if it’s too bright.
+Start at the recommended minimum and adjust up if the arc looks too bright.

 Do I really need 4 sensors?

 For low-amp TIG work, yes.
-Four sensors catch the arc from more angles, especially when working in corners or tight positions.
-For basic MIG and stick welding, 2 sensors usually work fine.
+Four sensors catch the arc from more angles, especially in corners or tight positions.
+For standard MIG and stick welding, 2 sensors usually work fine.

 Are auto-darkening helmets safe?

-Yes, when used correctly.
+Yes, when you use them correctly.
 Test the lens before each session.
 Make sure you’re in weld mode, not grind mode.
-Keep sensors clean and check that batteries have power.
+Keep sensors clean and confirm the battery has power.
 Always wear safety glasses underneath for grinding and extra impact protection.

 How do I maintain my auto-darkening helmet?